MadLab’s Jo Slack delves into the world of DIY Bio and questions Noah Most, our resident DIY Biologist, about his DIY Bio trip around the world.

 Though I may not be an expert on all the stuff that goes on here, the thing that most attracts me about MadLab is the diversity.
-The vast wealth of projects satisfies my inquisitive nature.
+The vast wealth of activities taking place at any one moment satisfies my inquisitive nature.
 In one week, we’ll be hosting Taxidermy courses, running coding sessions and teaching children how to create circuits through electric paint.
 When I heard that we were getting a resident DIY Biologist, and not just any old DIY Biologist, but one that led a microfinance non-profit that was hailed as a ‘Champion of Change’ by Barack Obama, I was eager to find out more.

 Noah Most hails from Iowa, the ‘Heartland’ of the US.
 When he arrived, he quickly excused his generic American accent by letting us know that he really does come from bang slap in the middle of the States.
-In fact, it’s so central and thus middle-of-the road accent-wise, that it is actually known for being the place where Newsreaders move to in order to neutralise their accents.
+In fact, it’s so central (and thus middle-of-the road accent-wise) that it is actually known for being the place where Newsreaders move to in order to neutralise theirs.
 Noah studied Biology at Grinnell College, a University just outside of his hometown.
 I asked him where else he’d been in the US and he admitted he hadn’t really travelled around much.
-Quite surprising when you hear about what brought him to the UK- a year-long round the world DIY Bio trip funded by the Thomas J. Watson Fellowship, in which he’ll visit various DIY Bio spaces across numerous continents.
+Quite surprising when you hear about what brought him to the UK — a year-long round the world DIY Bio trip funded by the Thomas J. Watson Fellowship, in which he’ll visit various DIY Bio spaces across numerous continents.

-Noah has already visited a few DIY Bio strands having started at Canadian maker-space in Victoria where he worked on DIY origami.
+Noah has already visited a few DIY Bio projects having started at a Canadian maker-space in Victoria where he worked on DIY origami.
 His next stop will be India before travelling on to Indonesia.
 I asked him what the best thing he’d done so far Bio-wise was:

 The best thing that I’ve gotten to do was explore whether DNA nanotechnology is something that’s feasible for do-it-yourself biologists.
 As a proof of concept, I made a 2D lightbulb that was less than 1/1000th the width of a human hair…out of DNA!
 Not too long ago it would have been crazy to think that you could build an object by using DNA as a construction material, let alone do so in a biohackerspace.
 This same technology has been used to create nano-robots for delivering drugs to cancer cells and not healthy cells.

 Proof that DIY Bio isn’t just something for people wanting to play scientist.
-The whole concept of DIY Bio only really came into play in 2008, if this is what has already been achieved imagine where it could go in five or ten years time.
+The whole concept of DIY Bio only really came into play in 2008 and the advances DIY Biologists have achieved since are quite astonishing.
+No wonder we got under the FBI’s skin!

 Having been here for a few weeks I was curious to find out what Manchester is like for a Central American on first impression.
 Apart from being disappointed by the lack of resemblance to Downtown Abbey (apparently Noah’s standard for everything British) he says he loves the mix of old and new in the architecture and is just about beginning to understand our lingo.
 When asked what he misses most about home he admits it’s probably his dog, though his family and friends are a close second.
 He’s not sure what’s next after this spectacular adventure but he says it’ll be hard not to set up a lab in his Kitchen, something that we fully encourage here at MadLab.

 You can catch Noah this Saturday at MadLab for the Mystery Meat Workshop.
-You don’t need any scientific knowledge to participate, just a bit of curiosity.
+You don’t need any biology chops to participate, just a bit of curiosity.
 Tickets are £8 and can be purchased here.